Juan-Lucio/challeng-5/README.md

     <img width="1331" height="903" alt="image" src="https://github.com/user-attachments/assets/9aaea1b2-c6da-4181-b1e4-1633e1da83f3" />

-### **Sprint 2: Construyendo para la Realidad (Entornos y Seguridad)**
+### **Sprint 2: Building for Reality (Environments & Security)**

-* **Objetivo:** Introducir la gestión de configuración para diferentes entornos de despliegue e implementar consideraciones básicas de seguridad.
+* **Objective:** Introduce configuration management for different deployment environments and implement basic security considerations.
-* **Conceptos Teóricos Aplicados:**
+* **Theoretical Concepts Applied:**
-    * **Perfiles de Spring:** Comprensión de cómo crear configuraciones específicas del entorno (`application-{profile}.yml`) y activarlas (`spring.profiles.active`).
-Esto permite que el mismo código se comporte de manera diferente según el entorno.
+    * **Spring Profiles:** Understanding how to create environment-specific configurations (`application-{profile}.yml`) and activate them (`spring.profiles.active`).
+This allows the same code to behave differently based on the environment.
-    * **Configuración Externalizada:** Mover detalles específicos del entorno (como URLs de bases de datos) fuera del código base principal y hacia archivos de configuración.
+    * **Externalized Configuration:** Moving environment-specific details (like database URLs) out of the main codebase and into configuration files.
-    * **Configuración YAML:** Uso del formato YAML para archivos de configuración más estructurados y legibles en comparación con `.properties`.
+    * **YAML Configuration:** Using the YAML format for more structured and readable configuration files compared to `.properties`.
-    * **Variables de Entorno:** Aprendizaje de cómo inyectar información sensible (como contraseñas de producción) usando variables de entorno del sistema (`${DB_PASSWORD}`) en lugar de codificarlas directamente, una práctica de seguridad crucial.
+    * **Environment Variables:** Learning how to inject sensitive information (like production passwords) using system environment variables (`${DB_PASSWORD}`) instead of hardcoding them, a crucial security practice.
-    * **Pool de Conexiones de Base de Datos (HikariCP):** Comprensión del pool de conexiones predeterminado proporcionado por Spring Boot para una gestión eficiente de las conexiones a la base de datos.
+    * **Database Connection Pooling (HikariCP):** Understanding the default connection pool provided by Spring Boot for efficient database connection management.
-* **Hitos de Implementación:**
+* **Implementation Highlights:**
-    * Refactorización de la configuración de un único `application.properties` a múltiples archivos YAML: `application.yml` (común/predeterminado), `application-dev.yml` (H2), `application-test.yml` (H2 para pruebas), `application-prod.yml` (PostgreSQL usando variable de entorno) y `application-dev-pg.yml` (PostgreSQL con contraseña en archivo por conveniencia).
+    * Refactored configuration from a single `application.properties` to multiple YAML files: `application.yml` (common/default), `application-dev.yml` (H2), `application-test.yml` (H2 for tests), `application-prod.yml` (PostgreSQL using env var), and `application-dev-pg.yml` (PostgreSQL with password in file for convenience).
-    * Definición de detalles de conexión de base de datos y comportamientos de JPA/Hibernate (`ddl-auto`) distintos para cada perfil.
+    * Defined distinct database connection details and JPA/Hibernate behaviors (`ddl-auto`) for each profile.
-    * Implementación del uso de la variable de entorno `DB_PASSWORD` para el perfil de producción.
+    * Implemented the use of the `DB_PASSWORD` environment variable for the production profile.
-    * Actualización del `README.md` con instrucciones detalladas sobre cómo activar perfiles y establecer variables de entorno.
+    * Updated the `README.md` with detailed instructions on how to activate profiles and set environment variables.
-    * Creación de scripts de inicio (`start-dev.bat`/`.sh`, `start-prod.bat`/`.sh`) para una ejecución más fácil.
+    * Created startup scripts (`start-dev.bat`/`.sh`, `start-prod.bat`/`.sh`) for easier execution.
-    * Introducción de Configuraciones de Lanzamiento de VS Code (`.vscode/launch.json`) para un cambio de perfil sin fisuras directamente desde el IDE.
+    * Introduced VS Code Launch Configurations (`.vscode/launch.json`) for seamless profile switching directly from the IDE.
-* **Resultados Clave:** Una aplicación lista para despliegue en diferentes entornos, con manejo seguro de credenciales de producción y experiencia de desarrollador mejorada a través de un fácil cambio de perfil.
+* **Key Outcomes:** An application ready for deployment in different environments, with secure handling of production credentials and improved developer experience through easy profile switching.

     <img width="1919" height="959" alt="image" src="https://github.com/user-attachments/assets/33046946-e9b6-4904-8f80-bf97ec7d25f8" />
 <img width="1919" height="888" alt="image" src="https://github.com/user-attachments/assets/32381768-9dc6-4327-ad09-3b4663efb5c9" />